Here’s an update to my post about Mark’s self-coaching book theme statement.

 According to Michael Levin’s teaching, most successful non-fiction (business) books have one or two key ideas that are repeated and emphasized throughout.
 A (ghost)writer’s goal is to present these ideas in ways that hold the interest of readers from start to finish.
 When done right, the book comes “highly recommended.”
 Alas, not all reach these heights and Michael’s use of “hamburger filler” gives an inkling of what awaits the unwary.

-For Mark’s book, we think the ‘inner sensei’ meme offers an interesting ‘East meets West’ approach to personal growth and career fulfilment.
+For Mark’s book, I think the ‘inner sensei’ meme offers an interesting ‘East meets West’ approach to personal growth and career fulfillment.
 Who wouldn’t want to have “intelligent conversations” with a wiser sensei?
 What will set the book apart from others is the author’s 18 years spent living and working in Japan.

 5) International Career Changer, Mark McClure: